One of the most common questions we ask ourselves when we think about exercise is, “Why does my ear clog when I workout?”

 There are many ways for you to get rid of ear cloggings.

-- One of the most important things is that you have to take care of your ears if you keep getting a lot of pressure and pain in them.
+- One of the most important things is that you must take care of your ears if you get a lot of pressure and pain.

 - You can clean your ears with an ear wash by using a flow from the showerhead, which will be gentle enough for your ears but effective against clogging.